Cataract Surgery FAQs

-Now Offering Laser Assisted Cataract Surgery w/ CATALYS®
+Our cataract surgeons offer Cataract Surgery w/ CATALYS®

 Developed by Silicon Valley-based OptiMedica Corp., CATALYS is a new FDA market cleared medical device that features a state-of-the-art laser, advanced 3D imaging, and many other innovative features that can bring numerous benefits to our patients.
 CATALYS is the gold standard in femto laser-assisted cataract surgery.
 This state of the art laser provides the ultimate in precision, helping automate several steps in the surgical procedure including opening the cataract, softening the cataract and treating low levels of astigmatism.

 Every eye has a unique size and shape.
 CATALYS’ advanced 3D imaging technology builds a 3D map of each eye and tailors the treatment to that map.
-This enables Philadelphia Eye Associates surgeons to create a customized treatment plan that matches the uniqueness of each eye.
+This enables Philadelphia Eye Associates cataract surgeons to create a customized treatment plan that matches the uniqueness of each eye.

-Depending on the patient’s pre-operative vision and desired visual result, surgeons may also recommend a tailored treatment plan that would reduce astigmatism by creating ultra-precise laser incisions in the cornea.
-This tailored treatment may reduce a patient’s need for glasses or contacts after surgery.
+Depending on the patient’s pre-operative vision and desired visual result, cataract surgeons may also recommend a tailored treatment plan that would reduce astigmatism by creating ultra-precise laser incisions in the cornea.
+This tailored treatment may reduce a patient’s need for glasses or contacts after cataract surgery.

 - A highly customized procedure using advanced 3D imaging